I’m often asked what I feed our girls for snacks.

 We homeschool and run our business from home so my snack ideas apply to what Dave and I eat, too.

-It’s just the 4 of us so we are pretty laid back.
+It’s just the 4 of us so we are pretty laid back with our meals.

 We often eat lunch around the island in the kitchen chatting about school, work, or what needs to be done in the afternoon.

 I don’t like to meal plan so at lunch we brainstorm what’s for dinner.

 I have some GO-TO dinners that we rotate to keep things simple.

 Here Are Some Of My Snack (aka lunch) Ideas